viking-saver/windows-itpro-docs/windows/deployment/windows-autopatch/monitor/windows-autopatch-windows-feature-update-summary-dashboard.md

 1. Under the **Windows Autopatch** section, select **Windows feature updates**.

 ## Report information

+> [!IMPORTANT]
+> **Due to a recent change, we have identified an issue that prevents the Paused column from being displayed**.
+Until a fix is deployed, **you must keep track of your paused releases so you can resume them at a later date**.
+The team is actively working on resolving this issue and we'll provide an update when a fix is deployed.

 The following information is available in the Summary dashboard: